Market flooded with alternative loan apps: What you need to know.

 You may have seen some new alternative loan apps enter the marketplace recently.
 There are dozens that have made a splash in the App Store and on Google Play, and are trending still.

 I downloaded a few of the popular apps out there and found they had something in common.
 In essence, they function like most payday loans without being tabbed a payday loan.
-What these apps do is lend money with no credit check to people who may not have access to credit alternatives.
-How’s that different from a no-credit-check payday loan?
+What these apps do is lend money with no hard credit check to people who may not have access to credit alternatives.
+How’s that different from a no-credit-needed payday loan?

 Well, for one, it’s the way they’re marketed.
 These apps are set up as tip-based services, meaning that service fees are swapped for optional tips, similar to what you’d give a server at a restaurant.
 It’s an interesting concept, but may also be costly to the average consumer.

 It’s way too easy to get comfortable with a service where you name the price.
 Tipping is something we’ve all done and are mostly comfortable with.
 So does it work in the short-term loan space?
 I’d say yes, but with some hesitation.

 On the surface, I really liked the tip-service design in the alternative lending space.
 But after I did some digging, I saw that the reasons people may avoid payday loans were still present in these services — and that made me hesitate.
 I wondered just how clear it was to the average consumer how these services worked.
 I thought it’d be important that I share what I know here.

 Now, I’m not out to tell you that alternative loan apps are bad.
 That’d be counterintuitive as Net Pay Advance itself lands in the alternative lending space with it’s payday loans, installment loans, and line of credit.
 I’m writing to educate on how some popular alternative lending apps work.
 That way you can make an informed decision should you be in the market for a short-term personal loan.

 I’ll highlight some key features for each of these apps and show how they operate.
 I won’t make a recommendation, but give you unbiased information to help you decide what fits you best.